-Tortuga V1 was a test.
+We lost money on this initial order, but Tortuga V1 was a successful test.
 Now that I know the term, this was our minimum viable product.
-Would people buy a backpack specifically designed for urban travel?
-The answer was a loud YES.
+We learned that people would buy a backpack designed for city travel (even if it was an ugly one).

-Next we had to figure out how to proceed and turn this validated idea into a real business.
+Next we had to figure out how to turn this product into a real business.

-Since we’re asked so often about where we make the bags, we wanted to share both where we make the Tortuga and why we make it there.
+Since we’re asked so often about where we make the bags, we wanted to share both where we make our bags and why.

 China is the best place in the world to manufacture soft goods.
 Period.
 What Detroit once was to cars, Southeastern China is to soft goods.

-Chinese factories have access to every component imaginable in any size and color within driving distance.
+Chinese factories have access to every component imaginable, in any size and color.
+All within driving distance.

-The concentration of soft goods businesses in Southeastern China allows companies like us to draw from a huge ecosystem of factories and suppliers.
-These Chinese factories have better access to everything during the production cycle than American factories do.
+The concentration of soft goods allows companies like Tortuga to draw from a huge ecosystem of factories and suppliers.
+These Chinese factories have better access to everything during the production cycle than any American factories do.

-We’ve experienced this first hand.
-On one visit to China, we met with our backpack supplier on Monday then drove to the Duraflex factory on Wednesday to choose our preferred buckles from their 100,000 SKUs on hand.
+On one visit to China, we met with our backpack supplier on Monday then drove to the Duraflex factory the next day to choose our preferred buckles from their 100,000 SKUs on hand.

-As we’ve grown and evolved our brand, we’ve branched out beyond Chinese suppliers for some specialty fabrics and hardware.
+As we’ve grown Tortuga, we’ve branched out beyond Chinese suppliers for some specialty fabrics and hardware.
 Most common elements of our bags are easy to find in China.
-As we push the boundaries of product design, we’ve had to branch out to the US, Germany, Taiwan, and Singapore for the right components.
-Luckily, many foreign suppliers have a factory, distributor, or office in China or nearby in East Asia.
+As we push the boundaries of product design, we’ve bought or considered components from the US, Germany, Vietnam, Sri Lanka, Taiwan, and Singapore.
+Luckily, many foreign suppliers have a factory, distributor, or office in China, or at least nearby in East Asia.

 China Can Make High-Quality Goods

 Many people believe that “Made in China” means low quality.
 This is not true.
-Plenty of companies make shitty products, but that’s on them, not the factories.
+Plenty of companies make bad products, but that’s on them, not their country of origin.

 Made in Japan once carried the same negative connotations.
-Then Sony showed the world what Japanese factories could do.
+Then Sony showed the world what Japanese companies could do.

 Chinese factories are perfectly capable of producing high-quality products.
-Premium luggage brands manufacture in China’s Guangdong province.
-Apple builds most of its products, including the iPhone in your pocket, in China.
-Most “smart” devices, including luggage, are made in Shenzhen, China.
+Premium luggage brands manufacture in China’s Guangdong province just like we do.
+Apple assembles many of its products, including the iPhone in your pocket, in China.
+Most “smart” devices, including luggage, are made in or near Shenzhen, China.

-“Made in China” only means low quality if you choose the wrong supplier or ignore your responsibilities as a brand.
-You are responsible for setting expectations and ensuring quality levels with your suppliers.
+“Made in China” only means low quality if you choose a low-quality supplier or ignore your responsibilities as a company.
+Every company is responsible for setting and maintaining quality levels with its suppliers.